geomatupen/solaroly-web/README.md

 ### 7.1 Single DJI Frame Inference
 1. **Upload** JPG/R-JPEG bundles under *Test → Uploads*.
 The server unpacks them into `test/data/uploads` for the active project.
-2. **Thermal extraction:** When the requested backend expects thermal-only data, the DJI SDK extracts 16-bit grayscale rasters.
-If the extraction fails, the code falls back to the embedded RGB render (logged as a warning so you know image fidelity changed).
+2. **Thermal extraction / fallback:** With the DJI SDK installed, the platform can decode DJI R-JPEG files into 16-bit grayscale rasters and expose temperature metadata.
+If you skipped the SDK (non-DJI thermal cameras or RGB-only workflows), keep the "Use thermal" checkbox disabled in frontend when you train —the system will operate on RGB imagery or any pre-rendered thermal PNG/JPEG files you provide, but thermal data extraction, create grayscale and temperature readouts will be unavailable.
 3. **Rotation & normalization:** Metadata-driven heading correction rotates each frame north-up.
 If rotation scripts fail or metadata is missing, the system continues with the original orientation but flags the session in the log.
 4. **Inference:**
    - Detectron2: loads the configured `model_final.pth` under `train/outputs/<run>/weights/` and respects batch size/thresholds from the UI.